kathrinmzl/WanderWallet/README.md

 ![New trip summary](docs/features/new-trip-summary.png)

-After that, the user can either start adding expenses to their trip, or the program will end if the trip has not started yet.
+After that, the user can either start adding expenses to their trip or the program will end if the trip has not started yet.
 This prevents adding expenses that have not occurred yet.
 In this case, the user is informed that they can return to the app once the trip begins.

 Trip has already started: